HanaSharabash/CairoPulse/README.md

 ```
 ### B- merging the data from different sources:
+Since we have data from different resources (googleApi, YellowPages.com, etc..), we have to merge them together.
+This possibly could result in duplicates.
+So, we excluded the duplicates by pairwise comparison.
+Due to the different ways of writing the same name especially the arabic ones that is written in English (ex.
+El-abd, Elabd or even El3abd),
+we used **difflib** library in Python

 >## Phase 3: Database setup:
 ### for each one of the points of interest we created a separate monogDB collection with the following schema: